 What Is The Mechanism Of Action Of Cortisone Shots?

-An acne cyst is a nidus of pus and inflammatory cells accompanied by extensive inflammation.
+An acne cyst is a nidus of pusi XA focus point where the growth of bacteria multiplies and results in an outgrowth or bump filled with pus. and inflammatory cells accompanied by extensive skin inflammation.
 Cortisone injections are given to curb this inflammation.
 They decrease the inflammatory cells at the site of the lesion.
 When the inflammation goes down, so does the pain and the size of the cyst (12).

 Are Cortisone Shots For Everyone?